flamedash2358/Kyrogiagen/docs/dev/writing/patrols.md

 > Border patrols gain most of their danger not necessarily from an increased chance of failing, but from worse consequences being associated with their failure (death, massive injury).
 However, border patrols also tend to be more varied in their chance of success than most patrol types, with both extremely safe and extremely risky patrols present in the patrol pool.
 You are both welcome and encouraged to adjust the chance of success away from the default values.

+> Ruins patrols follow a similar philosophy to border patrols, failing these patrols however is even more dangerous due to unstable ruins terrain.
+Most often failure can result in death, however the rewards of these patrols should be boosted due to the danger factor.

 > Tiri has made default success chances to work from for the general [non biome specific patrols](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-any-biome), for [beach](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-beach), for [desert](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-desert), for [forest](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-forest), for [mountains](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-mountainous), for [plains](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-plains), and for [wetlands](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#default-success-wetlands).